oikoweather/oiko-docs/docs/index.md

 ## Dataset Overview

-We're always adding datasets - if you have a question, please feel free to reach out!
+We're always adding datasets.
+If you need something that we don’t have, please feel free to reach out and ask!

 | Type                        |       Dataset        |   Resolution   |         Coverage          |      Updates      | Source
 |-----------------------------|:--------------------:|:--------------:|:-------------------------:|:-----------------:| :----: